Skparab1/randomizing-algorithm/README.md

 - Also, I have written prototype algorithm that will randomize the list using the same algorithm rather than shuffling it, which is less predictable, see stats below

-- Open a pull request or issue if you spot any problems

 # how it works

 - Makes a list of all the integers in the given range